jkrbec/portfolio_projects/README.md

 7.)
 Display the results table and bar chart using Streamlit's built-in functions<br>
 8.)
 (Optional) Use plotly's customization options to improve the appearance and readability of the chart.<br>

+## 2.)
+UFC STATS ANALYSIS – EVOLUTION OF THE SPORT
+### I solemnly swear I will probably add the description very soon :)

 ## Covid Data Dashboard

 with the help of Alex Freberg's great tutorial I did following steps and added my own improvements in terms of dataset comparison and interpretation options:<br>